• Home

 Instructions

-• Peel the carrots, potatoes, and zucchini using a peeler and wash them under running water.
+• Peel the carrots, potatoes, and zucchini, then rinse under running water.

-• Prepare a baking sheet pan, line it with parchment paper, and spread the veggies into a single layer.
+• Line a baking sheet with parchment paper and spread the veggies in a single layer.
+Add lemon wedges to the corners of the pan.

-• Bake for about 30-35 minutes or until potatoes are golden brown, showing crispy and charred bits at the edges.
+• Roast for 30-35 minutes, or until the potatoes are golden brown with crispy, charred edges.

-• Take the baking pan out of the oven and squeeze the juice of the baked lemon over the veggies for a beautiful natural sweetness.
+• Remove from the oven and squeeze the roasted lemon over the vegetables for natural sweetness.

 Notes